6.4. Installation for developers

 cd MUSE_OS

-# 1- Create virtual environment
+# 1 - Create a virtual environment

-# 2- Activate virtual environment
+# 2 - Activate that virtual environment

-python -m pip install -e .[dev,doc]
+# 3 - Install MUSE in editable mode with: python -m pip install -e .[dev,doc]

 Depending on your system, you might need to add quotation marks around [dev,doc] as in "[dev,doc]".
-This will install MUSE and all the dependencies required for its development.
-The downloaded code can be modified and the changes will be automatically reflected in the environment.

-3.4.2.
+6.4.2.
 Installing pre-commit hooks

 To ensure the consistency of the code with other developers, install the pre-commit hooks, which will run a series of checks whenever there is a new commit: